konsulting/porter/README.md

 ## Commands

  - `porter begin {--home?} {--force?}` - Migrate and seed the sqlite database, and publish config files to `~/.porter/config`.
 It will set Porter home to the working directory when you run the command (or you can specify with the `--home` option).
-It will also download the required docker images.
+It will also create a CA certificate (asking you to trust it on a Mac) and it will download the required docker images.
  - `porter start`
  - `porter status` - show the status of containers
  - `porter stop`